medleyjs/medley/docs/Response.md

 ```

 **Tip:** While not required, it is best to use lowercase header names for the best performance
-and for consistency with HTTP 2 (which requires header names to be lowercase).
+and for consistency with HTTP/2 (which requires header names to be lowercase).

 <a id="not-found"></a>
 ### `res.notFound()`